-Visual Studio Debugger Extensibility
+Visual Studio debugger extensibility

 The Visual Studio debugger is the common front end (that is, the user interface) to the debugging components that are, in turn, specific to the language being debugged.
 For new languages, all that is necessary for support by the Visual Studio debugger is to create the necessary back-end components, such as a debug engine (DE).
-That is where the Visual Studio SDK comes in.
+This point is where the Visual Studio SDK comes in.

 The Visual Studio SDK includes a complete reference to all Visual Studio elements required to create a new DE.
 In addition, there are samples and tutorials that will help get you started.